slowphil/texmacs-win-builder/README.md

 build-tm.sh will

-- invoke pacman to download readily-built dependencies needed by TeXmacs (freetype, ...).
+- invoke pacman to download readily-built dependencies needed by TeXmacs (freetype, qt5 ...).

-- pull or (re-)build four of the dependencies from source using makepkg-mingw: qt4 (no longer available in Msys2 repos, we pull a binary of the latest version in the msys2 repos that [we copied here](https://github.com/slowphil/mingw-w64-qt4)), a prebuilt binary of [poppler-qt4](https://github.com/slowphil/mingw-w64-poppler-qt4), wget and guile1.8 (that are not available in msys2 repos - for guile we use the binary released in the sibling repo [mingw-w64-guile1.8](https://github.com/slowphil/mingw-w64-guile1.8))
+- pull or (re-)build some the dependencies from source using makepkg-mingw: qt4 (no longer available in Msys2 repos, we pull a binary of the latest version in the msys2 repos that [we copied here](https://github.com/slowphil/mingw-w64-qt4)) and guile1.8 (that are not available in msys2 repos - for guile we use the binary released in the sibling repo [mingw-w64-guile1.8](https://github.com/slowphil/mingw-w64-guile1.8))

 - pull the sibling repo [mingw-w64-texmacs](https://github.com/slowphil/mingw-w64-texmacs) and invoke makepkg-mingw to build it.
 The details of the build options are set in the PKGBUILD of that repo : it will pull the latest svn source, possibly apply patches, then compile, and finally bundle everything that is needed to install on a windows machine in an executable installer (as well as an executable 7z archive for those needing/wanting a "portable" installation).